MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 The Smart Play: Instead of building new hangars (at $60-120/sq ft), optimize existing space.
 Modern hangar management systems can increase capacity by 25-40% through better aircraft placement algorithms.

-Real Numbers: An FBO that fits two additional $150,000 LSAs in optimized space generates $180,000+ in additional annual revenue from training fees, rental income, and fuel sales.
+Example Revenue Scenario: An FBO that fits two additional $150,000 LSAs in optimized space could potentially generate $180,000+ in additional annual revenue from training fees, rental income, and fuel sales.
+Important: This example assumes 65-75% utilization (industry average is 45-65% for training aircraft), billing at $125/hour wet rate, with 800-900 flight hours per aircraft annually.
+Your actual results will vary based on local market conditions.

 Airport hangar with multiple aircraft parked efficiently Efficient hangar management becomes critical as FBOs expand training fleets to meet MOSAIC demand